Curtis Falls is one of the best waterfalls on the Gold Coast which can be explored via an easy walking trail.

 The swimming area beneath the falls is quite shallow around the edges so I wouldn’t recommend doing any rock jumping into the basin.

 There is also a dirt track on the left-hand side of the viewpoint that leads to a rocky cave behind the falls.
-From here you can get another cool perspective looking out over the basin at Curtis Falls.
+From here you can get another cool perspective looking out over the basin.

 LOWER CREEK CIRCUIT TRAIL

-Once you’ve enjoyed marveling at Curtis Falls, continue the adventure along the Lower Creek Circuit trail which is a 1.6km return walk.
+Once you’ve enjoyed marveling at Curtis Waterfall, continue the adventure along the Lower Creek Circuit trail which is a 1.6km return walk.

-The Lower Creek Circuit is just as impressive as the main attraction, Curtis Falls, in my opinion.
+The Lower Creek Circuit is just as impressive as the main attraction, in my opinion.

 Along the Lower Creek Circuit, I urge you to stop, look, listen and enjoy the tranquility of the rainforest here in Tamborine National Park.